sejalseth/java-multithread-downloader/README.md

 ###About me

 I am a common senior student in China 22 years old.
-Good at Php,Java,Android,NodeJS.
-I just want to make a good app.
+I'm proficient in Php,Java,Android,NodeJS and wanted to make some good apps.
 If there is any intern opportunity and you think I'm suitable, welcome to email me:  [Email Me](mailto:smallbeardict@163.com)

 *	Northwest Universite of China
 *	Beijing Normal Universy